Angblah/Comparator/README.md

   Added functionality to save as template or comparison<br>

 BUG FIXES<br>
-  Clicking on an empty cell in the comparison no longer triggers Undo/Redo<br>
+  Clicking on but not changing values in the comparison no longer triggers Undo/Redo<br>

 KNOWN BUGS<br>
   When downloading as xlsx, empty items will show up as " " instead of ""<br>